tombensve/MarkdownDoc/README.md

 Also note that on JDK 9+ this will only work if your code is not using JPMS!
 This is due to the bad design of JPMS!
 There is a project called moditect that allows you to download and repackage non JPMS jars adding a Module-info.java to them.
 Not a very good solution, but the best one (actually only one) I've found so far.
 If I stick a Module-info.java into it, it can no longer be used with JDK < 9, and that is worse compatibility wise.

-I'm hoping some people get togheter and branch off JDK 8 making something far better and that JPMS will die out.
+I'm hoping some people get togheter and branch off JDK 8 making something far better, backwards compatible and that JPMS will die out.

 ----